antoniwan/blog/src/content/blog/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: "Markdown Style Guide"
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
-pubDate: 'Jun 19 2024'
+pubDate: "Jun 19 2024"
+updatedDate: "Jun 20 2024"
-heroImage: '/blog-placeholder-1.jpg'
+heroImage: "/blog-placeholder-1.jpg"
+category: "Documentation"
+subcategory: "Style Guide"
+tags: ["markdown", "documentation", "style-guide"]
+draft: false
+readingTime: 8
+author: "Strong Vault Team"
+authorImage: "/author-placeholder.jpg"
+authorBio: "Security experts dedicated to protecting your digital assets"
+featured: false
+ogImage: "/blog-placeholder-1.jpg"
+ogImageAlt: "Markdown style guide hero image"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.